TyeYeah/LaTeXfromExcel/README.md

 Get executable files at [this link](https://github.com/TyeYeah/LaTeXfromExcel/releases) according to your platform.
 They are sometimes buggy because they're not built from the latest source codes.
 ## Feature
 Now I developed two modules:
-1. File Format Conversion
+1. File Format Conversion:  to get compilable *.tex files.
-2. Output LaTeX Source
+2. Output LaTeX Source:     to get LaTeX source codes.

 If you want to get LaTeX format data table on a laptop without office suites and LaTeX compilation engine, this project helps to:
 * do simple file format conversion(No color supports)
 * produce Table's LaTeX source code.

+Remember to config `UTF-8` everywhere, for the case that your os using `GBK` or other encoding, or characters compiled are garbled.